bondjimbond/islandora_metadata_extras/README.md

 ## Development and feedback

 Pull requests are welcome, as are suggestions and use cases.
+Please open an issue before opening a pull request.

 ## License